-Based on a current survey of graduate programs (including physician assistant, occupational therapy, physical therapy, pharmacy, sports medicine, and chiropractic medicine), the applied health major within the Department of Biology and Chemistry contains most requirements for admission to M.S. programs.
-This major is also specifically designed to address the admission requirements for entry into a master's or doctoral physical therapy program.
+The applied health major within the Department of Biology and Chemistry contains most requirements for admission to graduate programs in the health professions (including physician assistant, occupational therapy, physical therapy, sports medicine, and chiropractic medicine).
+The physical therapy track within this major is also specifically designed to address the admission requirements for entry into a master's or doctoral physical therapy program.
 The biology or biochemistry major addresses the requirements for entry into a pharmacy program.